CodingIsLove/LanguageReferences/JavaScript/EloquentJavaScript/1_Values_Types_Operators.md

         - example: console.log(null||"user")  -> user
         - console.log("Agnes"|| user) -> Agnes
     - You can use this for fallback versions.
-    - The && operator works exactly the other way around (if the first argument is true, it will automatically return the second)*[]:
+    - The && operator works exactly the other way around (if the first argument is true, it will automatically return the second).